 If a look that will last the distance and not age or go out of style is important, it’s best to stick to neutral colours.
 And, this will let you continually change our your design style, furniture and accessories with ease.

-- Natural wood looks without varnish or added colour – ashes and oaks will stand the test of time
+- Natural wood looks or laminates without varnish or added colour – ashes and oaks will stand the test of time

 - Plain vinyls and vinyl planks that replicate wood or stone

 - Beige or grey carpets in neutral tones

 - Plain coloured tiles

 If you know what you love and your taste won’t change you can be daring in creating a bold look that reflects your style.